Bert Ambrose and his Mayfair Orchestra: nine “I’m” songs 1928-1940

 Henry Hall & his Gleneagles Hotel Band

-I’ve probably got more recordings on the site featuring vocals by Al Bowlly than by any other British singer.
+There are probably more recordings on the site featuring vocals by Al Bowlly than by any other British singer.
 He appears to have been prolific in his output.
 When I begin a search for recordings of a 1930s hit or standard, among ballads I should specify, I expect to find a recording by Al Bowlly.